onap/archived-externalapi-nbi/docs/offeredapis/serviceOrder/markDown.md

 This operation creates a service order entity.
 The TMF Open API specification document provides the list of mandatory and non mandatory attributes when creating a ServiceOrder, including any possible rule conditions and applicable default values.
 POST should be used without specifying the id and the href, the Service Order Management system is in charge of generating the id + href for the ServiceOrder.

+In Beijing Release, NBI will use only POST {{url}}/ecomp/mso/infra/serviceInstances/v4 SO API.
+This mean that only the 'service-instance' level will be created in AAI.
+Additional resource like VNF and/OR VF are not created.

+In Casablanca release, NBI has been improved to also be able to use POST {{url}}/e2eServiceInstances/v3 SO API.
+This API is able to instantiate in ONAP E2E service; This is useful for CCVPN and VoLTE UC.
+Depending on the service category defined in SDC, NBI will use one or the other SO API.
+If category starts with e2e, NBI will use  {url}}/e2eServiceInstances/v3 SO API - else it will use {{url}}/ecomp/mso/infra/serviceInstances/v4 SO API.

 Specific business errors for current operation will be encapsulated in